tckmn/tockman/pre/blog/winning-seed.md

 I can't be bothered to format this one nicely, so you get my raw notes.
+(This is actually a proof that it's possible with 3 [[Warcry+]]s, because my earlier strategy got fewer removes -- obviously it's even easier with just 2.)

     deck: bane cry+ cry+ cry+ pommel+ pommel+ (pommel+) rage+